 Thanks to technology and an improved society, our lifestyles are completely transformed.
-We have choice.
-We can live pretty much anywhere we want.
-We can travel and see the world.
+We have a choice: we can live pretty much anywhere we want, and travel and see the world.
 We can secure jobs on the other side of the planet.
-We can start our own businesses and serve clients thousands of miles away.
-It’s definitely an exciting time.
+We can start our businesses and serve clients thousands of miles away.
+It’s an exciting time.

 But when there is a wealth of opportunity, you’d think we’d all be happier, right?
 Wrong.

 You see, the problem with having choices is that we become restless.
 We can’t settle on what we already have or be satisfied with what we’ve got because we’ll always be wondering about the next big thing.
 Social media doesn't help either; Instagram and Facebook are guaranteed to make you feel inadequate when it seems like everyone else is having an absolute blast.

 It’s called "the grass is always greener" syndrome.
 We think someone else is having a better time elsewhere.
 We make ourselves miserable by always thinking about the unknown in an endless quest to find happiness.

 We lie awake at night torturing ourselves over what we should do next, wondering if we’re missing out on something big.
 We feel we’re wasting our lives if we’re not doing something more substantial.